-DATA CATALOG ADMINISTRATION
+DATA MARKETPLACE ADMINISTRATION

 1. Launch the resources needed (check how in the Installation & Bootstrapping tutorial).